VladSCP/Digital-Art-project/README.md

 make sure that in the optional features, also get "pip" and "td/tk and IDLE"

+To run the project, just download "Cheesellation" folder and run "Cheesellation.py"

 # outdated --
 the install the packages by running these commands in the Command Prompt:
 <p>pip3.8 install numpy</p>